 Political research Throughout 2019, President Trump’s associates and Republican Rep. Devin Nunes sought information to support an unfounded allegation that former Vice President Joe Biden, who was then expected to be President Trump’s 2020 election rival from the Democratic party, had used his position as vice president to support a Ukrainian energy company that his son Hunter Biden, although the accusations were unfounded.
 The accusations revolved around the United States’s pressure on Ukranine to fire Viktor Shokin, Ukraine’s chief prosecutor at the time, by having Shokin fired, although the accusation of corrupt intent and the claim that Shokin was investigating the energy company are both unsubstantiated.
-During February to May 2019, Lev Parnas and Republican Rep. Devin Nunes’s staff communicated about their search for information about Joe Biden.
-In late March 2019, Yuriy Lutsenko, Ukraine’s then-current chief prosecutor, told Parnas he had information related to Biden if Yovanovitch would be removed.
+During February to May 2019, Lev Parnas and Rep. Nunes’s staff communicated about their search for dirt about the Bidens.
+In late March 2019, Yuriy Lutsenko, Ukraine’s then-current chief prosecutor, told Parnas he would share information about Biden if Yovanovitch would be removed.
 And by May 2019, Rudy Giuliani was working on behalf of the President — but for free — and in collaboration with Parnas — who had in the previous year paid him $500,000 — to persuade the State Department and Ukrainian officials to investigate actions by Biden and his son.
 Giuliani told Fox News on Oct.
 2, 2019, “I explored [the accusation] as part of my duty as an attorney to show that the crimes committed, were not by my client, but by Democrats,” and he tied his work to oust Ambassador Yovanovitch to his work to discredit Biden in an interview with The New Yorker.

 Ambassador fired Then on May 20, 2019, the U.S. Ambassador to Ukraine Marie Yovanovitch was fired allegedly for not pushing Ukraine to investigate Biden.